kilyig/0xvillage-website/content/_index.md

 ## Structure

-Participants will virtually have complete freedom.
-We expect the main benefits of the program to come from the informal discussions between participants.
+We expect the main immediate benefits of the program to come from the research talks and the informal discussions between participants.
 You could check the [vast collection](https://nesinkoyleri.org/en/library-catalogue/) of the math library, hang out with other participants while drinking Turkish tea, or explore the surrounding regions.
 It all depends on what you make of it.
-The Village also happens to be a great place for stargazing.
-While chalkboard math sessions and higher-level talks on current research topics will be encouraged, attendance at these activities will be entirely optional.
+Researchers and engineers will be asked to give presentations regarding their research, but the exact format will be up for them to decide (the Village is known for its chalkboards).
+Other participants will be encouraged to share their work, too.
+A typical day will consist of a few talks before lunch and collaboration time in the afternoon.
+Importantly, participants of 0xVillage will be able to interact with the participants of other concurrent programs if there will be any.
 There will be no exhibit booths or distractions.
 Additionally, we are planning to organize a day trip to Ephesus and/or to the nearby village of Şirince.

 Topic suggestions for talks:
 * Group theory for cryptography